Cover Photo Image

 This experience will be of interest to those exploring all levels of education, health sciences, social justice, social entrepreneurship, NGOs, art/art education, occupational therapy, engineering, conservation, drama, environmental issues, and many more.
 The quality experiences will be focused on Nasaruni Academy, a campus of 137 Maasai girls where we will be staying in the Madison camp adjacent to the school, surrounded by herds of cattle and sheep and goats.
 You will be invited to sample village life up close and personal, experience a safari in the world renowned Maasai Mara game reserve.

-The following programs are eligible for credit by course directive.
+The following program is eligible for credit by course directive.
 Contact the program director for more information:

 Honors Seminar: Dominican Republic